intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 ## Conclusions

-As you develop your counterpoint rules, your observations will naturally separate into three categories:
+As you develop your counterpoint rules, your observations will naturally separate into three categories mentioned above:
 - rules within a single melody (the horizontal aspect of the music)
 - rules for comparing the intervals between the two melodies (the vertical aspect of the music)
 - and rules for studying the motion between the line.

-Or put simply, melodic, harmonic, and voice-leading.
+To plut this simply, there are rules for melody, harmony, and voice-leading.

 ### Melodic intervals and structure